Photograph taken by Edmund Teske. Taliesin in winter with snow and ice.

 Tafel had worked on the Johnson Wax World Headquarters, also commissioned by Herbert Johnson.

-This is the same Edgar Tafel who wrote Apprentice to Genius, which I wrote about.
+This is the same Edgar Tafel who wrote Apprentice to Genius.

 Tafel told Indira that he thought of a connection between the Evans Products Co. and Frank Lloyd Wright.
 With that in mind, she went looking in Wright’s correspondence.